-Firstly, you should get in touch with our Adult Contact Team on (01302) 737391 or email them at Adultcontactteam@doncaster.gov.uk.
-You can do this yourself, or get someone like a friend, relative, advocate, or any health or social care professional to contact us.
+You can do this yourself, or get someone like a friend, relative, advocate, or any health or social care professional to call us on 01302 736000 between 8.30 am – 5 pm Monday - Friday.
 If you have a sensory impairment, please contact the Adult Sensory Team.
 We will contact you as soon as we can to arrange a clinic appointment or a home visit.

 We will then look at the information you give us to decide if we can help.
-If so, we will then contact you to arrange a clinic appointment or a home visit.
+If so, we will then contact you to arrange a clinic appointment, a remote telephone or video assessment or a home visit.

 What is an assessment?

-A member of the Occupational Therapy team will look at how you manage with everyday activities.
+A member of the Occupational Therapy team will talk to you about how you manage with everyday activities.
 Together with you, and your carer, if appropriate, we will work out what meets your needs.
 The assessment usually takes about an hour.
 If English is not your first language, we can arrange for an interpreter to be there.
 After the assessment, we will send you a written summary of what is agreed.
-If your needs change or you move house, please let us know as soon as possible by ringing our Adult Contact Team on (01302) 737391.
+If your needs change or you move house, please let us know as soon as possible by ringing our Integrated front office on 01302 736000.

 Is there a charge?

 The assessment and minor adaptations are free of charge.
 Any equipment provided will be on a long-term loan, also free of charge.
 You may be eligible for a Disabled Facilities Grant towards the cost of major adaptations.
 This is a means-tested grant and you may need to pay a contribution.
 We will explain how this works.
 If you are a council tenant, adaptations will be free of charge.

 Why do I need an assessment?
 Can’t you just supply me with the equipment?

 Why do I have to come to a clinic?
 Can’t you come out and see me at home?

 Do you provide walking sticks and walking frames?